East Turkistan Government in Exile: Recognition of East Turkistan

 The East Turkistan Government in Exile has actively called on the U.S. and other governments and organizations across the globe to recognize East Turkistan as an occupied country.
 The ETGE also denounces the use of the Chinese term "Xinjiang".
 On February 20, 2024, the ETGE spearheaded a joint letter from 61 Uyghur organizations around the world addressed to the U.S. Congress.
 The letter urged the U.S. Congress to pass the Uyghur Policy Act, appoint a Special Coordinator for East Turkistani Issues, and recognize East Turkistan, as well as to resist China's attempts to erase East Turkistan.
 Notably, the signatures of pro-autonomy groups like the World Uyghur Congress and its affiliates were absent from this joint letter.

 Recognition of the Circassian genocide

 On May 18, 2023, the East Turkestan Government in Exile announced its recognition of the Circassian genocide.

+Petition for Decolonization of East Turkistan

+On May 5, 2026, the East Turkistan Government in Exile and the East Turkistan National Awakening Movement filed a petition with the United Nations Special Committee on Decolonization (C-24), requesting that East Turkistan be listed as a Non-Self-Governing Territory.
+The ETGE described the filing as the first formal challenge to China as a colonial power before a UN body, arguing that no legal transfer of sovereignty occurred when Chinese forces entered the territory in 1949.

+The 25-page petition asserts that the East Turkistan Republic existed before 1949 and met the statehood criteria of the 1933 Montevideo Convention, namely a permanent population, a defined territory, and a functioning government.
+It contends that Chinese administration amounts to occupation without consent.
+The petition cites the 2022 UN Human Rights Office report on Xinjiang, which found that Chinese actions may constitute crimes against humanity, as well as five evidence submissions made to the International Criminal Court since 2020, and China's March 12, 2026 Law on Promoting Ethnic Unity and Progress, which the ETGE characterizes as codifying cultural assimilation policies.

+The petition lists eight requests to the UN General Assembly, including designating China as an occupying power, affirming East Turkistan's right to self-determination, applying the Declaration on the Granting of Independence to Colonial Countries and Peoples to East Turkistan, and examining China's role on the Security Council and the decolonization committee.
+ETGE President Mamtimin Ala stated that more than eighty nations had achieved independence through the decolonization framework and that the peoples of East Turkistan were asserting that same right before the United Nations.
+ETGE Foreign Minister Salih Hudayar said that decolonization offered the only guarantee for the native population's survival and human rights, and that restoration of independence was the only solution for East Turkistan.